Line SelectionLine Selection

 The answer to providing the smallest diameter line for the heavier pound test and a product with little stretch, thus fast hook set, was a niche that the braided lines sought to fill.
 An advantage of smaller diameter line is that you always get better feel, drive a crankbait to greater depths than with a thicker line, and have less wind resistance on a cast.

 So, what happened to the braided line craze?
 Well, Stren went out of the Kevlar line product rather quickly.
-Berkley markets the Micro Dyneema filament product - Fireline as a super line, but dropped several other offerings from their earlier braided products.
+Berkley marketed the Micro Dyneema filament product - Fireline as a super line, but dropped several other offerings from their earlier braided products.
 This basically leaves Spider Wire as the main survivor, except for a few smaller companies still producing them, of the original braided offerings.

 The casualty of these products was caused by some degree to the expense.
-However, there are a lot of folks with 40K plus bass rigs, so high-dollar prices isn't the only answer.
+However, there are a lot of folks with expensive plus bass rigs, so high-dollar prices isn't the only answer.
 In fact, the answer lies going back to the original seven properties of line and realizing that the trade-off in excelling in some of the properties didn't outweigh the degree of loss of other desirable features.

 There are other little gems that come to the surface about some of the lines.
 Such as a contact at Berkley (who shall remain anonymous for obvious reasons) that stated he caught as many fish with Fireline when using crankbaits, but used a monofilament leader when working slow moving soft plastics.